 Although the exact treatment for breast cancer varies from person to person, treatment guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.

-The National Comprehensive Cancer Network (NCCN), American Society of Clinical Oncology (ASCO) and the American Society for Radiation Oncology (ASTRO) are three respected organizations that regularly update and post their radiation therapy guidelines online.
+The National Comprehensive Cancer Network (NCCN), American Society of Clinical Oncology (ASCO) and the American Society for Radiation Oncology (ASTRO) are respected organizations that regularly update and post their radiation therapy guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 Breast cancer treatment is most effective when all parts of the treatment plan are followed.